Build notes for ds10

 correctly (or must move NSPR tree in NSS tree).
 There's no

-and it will attempt to automatically build NSPR.
+./configurescript to build NSS; the build starts by runningmakein the directory<nss-release>/mozilla/security/nss.
+However, NSS expects NSPR to be located in the directory<nss-release>/mozilla/nsprpuband it will attempt to automatically build NSPR.
 If you want a specific configuration for NSPR then you must build NSPR separately in a "platform" sub-directory.
-The name of the "platform" directory can be determined by using the NSSMakefile
+The name of the "platform" directory can be determined by using the NSSMakefile:

 Return to the NSS directory and build NSS:# cd <nss-release>/mozilla/security/nss # make BUILD_OPT=1 USE_64=1 platform Linux2.6_alpha_glibc_PTH_DBG.OBJ # cd <nss-release>/mozilla/nsprpu # mkdir Linux2.6_alpha_glibc_PTH_DBG.OBJ # cd Linux2.6_alpha_glibc_PTH_DBG.OBJ # ../configure <option-list>